pfizer-opensource/CoSpred/readme.md

 > If there's any software requiring a license that needs to be run during the build stage, you'll need to make your license available.

-In your terminal, navigate to the demo folder where you've extracted the demo example data and execute the following command:
+In your terminal, navigate to the `demo` folder with the example data in `demo/data` that you've extracted before, and execute the following command:

 ```shell
 cd environment && docker build . --tag cospred_docker; cd ..